idrecun/ar-proj/README.md

 ## Installation

-The tool can be built using the `ghc` Haskell compiler:
+The tool can be built using the `ghc` Haskell compiler

 `ghc --make Main.hs -o tseyTiny`